 - June 2014 LSAT scores can be considered for 2014 admission if a complete application is submitted no later than June 1, 2014.
 Contact the Office of Admissions for details.

 Submitting your Application.
 Valparaiso University Law School requires an electronic application submission.
 Access the Law School Admission Council (LSAC) website and follow Valparaiso Law’s application submission directions.
 There is no application fee, but you need to pay LSAC’s fees for your application to be transmitted to us from LSAC, along with your CAS report, your letters of recommendation, and your uploaded personal statement, resume and other documents.

 Re-application Requirements.
 To re-apply for admission to Valparaiso Law, complete all the requirements above.
 On your application, be sure to indicate the year(s) you previously applied to Valparaiso University Law School.
 You will need to request a new CAS report and resubmit all your official transcripts to LSAC.
 You are also expected to update your letters of recommendation, personal statement, and resume.

-Special Law Education Programs for Entering Students.
-As one of the four Indiana law schools, Valparaiso Law offers our accepted students who are from Indiana or have a special connection to the state, participation in the Indiana Conference for Legal Education Opportunity or ICLEO program, which is patterned after the national Council for Legal Education Opportunity (CLEO) program.
+ICLEO Program.
+As one of the four ABA Accredited Indiana law schools, Valparaiso Law offers our accepted students who are from Indiana or have a special connection to the state, participation in the Indiana Conference for Legal Education Opportunity or ICLEO Grant Program, which is patterned after the national Council for Legal Education Opportunity (CLEO) program.